RAS-University/robotic-courses/docs/pid.md

 > * The integral (I) component is harder to visualize but it is vaguely analogized to a inertia/momentum.
 It accumulates past error, steadily increasing its pull or push to eliminate any persistent offset, much like accumulated momentum continues to move an object even when the initial force is removed.
 This persistent action ensures that the system eventually settles precisely at the setpoint, taking over the control authority once the error becomes zero.

 ### Hands-on Exercise: Exploring PID controller
-Now that you full understand the individual effects of each component of the PID controller, go back to the simulation and tune the different gains.
+Now that you fully understand the individual effects of each component of the PID controller, let's go back to the simulation and tune the different gains.
 Try to identify the values that achieve the best performance in terms of:

 * **Rise Time**: The output should reach the vicinity of the setpoint as quickly as possible.
 * **Overshoot**: The output should exceed as less as possible the setpoint before settling.